 Swaps can come with certain drawbacks though.

 For managers, they result in the wrong staff taking on the wrong shifts.
-Because as opposed to other retailers, the range of different skills needed across departments is far wider in a supermarket.
+Because as opposed to other retailers, the range of different skills needed across departments is far greater in a supermarket.

 Perhaps even worse, swaps can result in breaches of contracts or labour regulations.
 The stuff of HR nightmares...

 Implementing a shift swap policy is a good first step.
-If you want to go one better, WFM software streamlines the whole process.
+If you want to go one better, WFM software features a bunch of tools to enable flexible scheduling — shift swaps included.

-Staff request swaps via an app (no more emails or forms to fill) and managers can choose to approve or reject them.
+Staff request swaps via an app and managers can choose to approve or reject them.
 It’s easier for everyone!

 And it’s safer. tamigo automatically ensures that swaps comply with all the labour laws and collective agreements configured in your system.
 And that shifts where certain skills are required are only taken by the appropriate employees.

 That just about wraps it up – thanks for reading!
 If you want to learn more about how smarter scheduling can reduce staff turnover, head to tamigo's supermarket page.